rjsnyderdesign/sandbox/README.md

 ## Staging API Usage

 You will do a `POST` call to the following url: `http://204.93.216.9:8086/property/search` with a Content-Type of `application/json` and a body of `{"basic":{"cities":["LAKEWO"]},"pageNumber":1,"resultsPerPage":10}`.
 This will shoot back a json document with a list of 10 properties with some information about those properties.

+## Notes

+Please don't spent more than 45m to an hour on this.
+Doesn't have to perfect and we prefer scrappy at this point - we're just looking to get a baseline on your front-end development skills.
+We include bootstrap4, jquery and angular by default to expedite the process, but you can use whatever you would like.
+If you are using the prescribed workflow here, you will run `gulp serve` (after the install above) and starting coding in `./assets/sass/_general.scss`, `./assets/scripts/main.js` and `./index.html`.
+Gulp serve also runs the watch task, which will watch for changes to any files and compile them into the production ./dist/ files.
+The browser will auto refresh when changes are made as well.